spockframework/spock/docs/interaction_based_testing.rst

 Partial Mocks
 ~~~~~~~~~~~~~

+.. warning:: Think twice before using this feature.
+It might be better to change the design of your code.

 Spies can also be used as partial mocks::

     // this is now the subject under specification, not a collaborator